bracci/QlockWiFive/README.md

 ### Features:
 ```
-Almost no electronics needed
+Almost no electronics needed.
-Only ESP8266 (NodeMCU or WeMos D1 mini) and an LED-stripe
+Only ESP8266 (NodeMCU or WeMos D1 mini) and an LED-stripe.
-with optional support for RTC, LDR, Buzzer and IR-remote
+with optional support for RTC, LDR, Buzzer and IR-remote.
-More than 30 types of LED stripes
+Supports more than 30 types of LED stripes.
-RGB and RGBW (experimental)
+RGB and RGBW (experimental).
-Horizontal and vertial LED layout
+Horizontal and vertial LED layout.
-16 Languages
+16 Languages.
-NTP timesync
+NTP timesync.
-Timezones
+Timezones.
-DST
+DST.
-Webserver to controll the clock
+Webserver to controll the clock.
-OTA
+OTA.
-WiFi manager for initial setup via accesspoint
+WiFi manager for initial setup via accesspoint.
-(RGBW ist only tested with LPD8806 of the CLT2)
+(RGBW ist only tested with LPD8806 of the CLT2.)
 ```
 ### Standard modes
 ```
-Time
+Time.
-AM/PM
+AM/PM.
-Seconds
+Seconds.
-Date
+Date.
-Temperature (with RTC only)
+Temperature (with RTC only).
-Alarm 1
+Alarm 1.
-Alarm 2
+Alarm 2.
 ```
 ### Extended modes
 ```
-Brightnesscontrol
+Brightnesscontrol.
-Color
+Color.
-Fallbacktime
+Fallbacktime.
-Language
+Language.
-Set Time
+Set Time.
-"It is" on/off
+"It is" on/off.
-Set Date
+Set Date.
-Nightmode on/off
+Nightmode on/off.
-Testmode
+Testmode.
 ```
 ### Needed libraries:
 ```